Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 1. The MPD consists of consecutive [=periods=] which map data onto the MPD timeline.
 1. Each period contains of one or more [=representations=], each of which provides media samples inside a sequence of [=media segments=].
-1. Representations within a period are grouped in [=adaptation sets=], which associate related representations and decorate them with metadata.
+1. Representations within a period are grouped in adaptation sets, which associate related representations and decorate them with metadata.

 <figure>
 	<img src="Images/Timing/BasicMpdElements.png" />